 Let’s begin with Bamberg, a beautiful place in Southern Germany known for its preserved medieval old town and historic smoked beers.
 It sits along the Regnitz River and is nestled between seven hills in northern Bavaria.

 Because of geography, it is dubbed the “Rome of Germany” for having seven hills with churches on top and the “Venice of Germany” for having a river with romantic sights like Venice.

 The main reasons why you should visit Bamberg?

 - Bamberg has a preserved old town where you can find centuries-old structures to give you a throwback experience from the middle ages.
 We can start on its massive cathedral with impressive works of art like The Tomb of Emperor Heinrich II and Empress Kunigunde.
 The famous statue of Bamberg Horseman, which pictures are all over Germany, is here too.

 - The sceneries in Bamberg are romantic, quaint, and scenic.
-What do you think of having a Venetian gondola river cruise with the views of timber-framed houses and the iconic Old Town Hall?
-Or visiting a hilltop abbey where you can relax by the gardens seeing the entire cityscape of Bamberg?
+What do you think of having a Venetian gondola river cruise with views of timber-framed houses and the iconic Old Town Hall?
+Or visit a hilltop abbey where you can relax by the gardens and see Bamberg’s entire cityscape?

 If you want to learn more about Bamberg, you got to check out my article about Bamberg (click here).
 In this article, I mentioned more reasons to visit Bamberg.
 I also answered what most people ask about it, like, “Is Bamberg worth a visit?”